g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 <a name="point"></a>
 <br>

-It's simple: The greatest nontechnical minds in history have all failed to work out the nature of the world just by thinking about it, and so would I.
+It's simple: The greatest nontechnical minds in history have all failed to work out the nature of the world just by thinking about it, and so would I. <a href="#fn:2" id="fnref:2">2</a>

-(Technical minds sometimes manage it, but only with a lot of help from data, plus maths, plus just thinking about it.
-But that isn't philosophy, <a href="{{nat}}">anymore</a>.
-Philosophers quite often solve technical problems, but they do so only when they go past purely verbal philosophy.
-David Lewis, Frank Ramsey, John Broome, Hilary Putnam, John Harsanyi, Derek Parfit all made big steps forward by using decision theory or game theory or utility theory or learning theory.
-As I note below, logic is the most progressive programme in philosophy _for a reason_.)

 ...